released 4. 10. 2021, updated 18. 3. 2022

 With the end of the summer holidays and the beginning of a new semester, I’ve been thinking about clever ways to trick myself into being productive.

 There are, of course, a bazillion apps, services and techniques to help with this, some of which I’ve used in the past.
 I felt, however, that none of them captured the hours of work I put into whatever I deemed productive in a meaningful way.

 That’s why I came up with the concept of a productivitree.
 Here is mine:

-The idea is simple: for each productive hour, I fill in a single gray dot, the color depending on the type of activity I did (education-related dots are blue, others are black1).
+The idea is simple: for each productive hour, I fill in a dot, with the color depending on the type of activity I did (education-related dots are blue, others are black1).

-Although this might not be a groundbreaking discovery in the field of procrastination, I wanted to share this anyway, since some people might find it useful/interesting.
+Although this might not be a groundbreaking discovery in the field of procrastination, I wanted to share it anyway, since some people might find it useful/interesting.

 Generating the image

 The above image was generated using weighted stippling, which is a technique where a given image is converted into a set of points of varying thickness (see this paper if you’re interested in the math behind it).